MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 - Design how you use dimensions.
 - Set up G/L budgets.

-G/L account categories simplify your financial report definitions and make them more resiliant to changes in the chart of accounts structure.
+G/L account categories simplify your financial report definitions and make them more resilient to changes in the chart of accounts structure.
 Learn more at [Use G/L account categories to change the layout of your financial statements](bi-row-definitions.md#use-gl-account-categories-to-change-the-layout-of-your-financial-statements).

 Setting up dimensions allows you to slice and dice your financial data in ways that make sense for your organization.
 Learn more at [Work with Dimensions](finance-dimensions.md).